 Cerys is clearly good at spinning plates – she’s also Chief Executive of the gender equality charity Chwarae Teg.

 This bustling bakery and café is a real passion project for founder Ceri Johnston who was living and working in London when she decided to head home to Wales two years ago.
 Ceri has worked in the catering industry for 15 years and set up a crowdfunding campaign to get the money together to open

 The Early Bird, and the bakery now focusses on giving something back to the community.
 As well as enjoying the delicious bread and pastries on offer, customers help support local suppliers and provide opportunities for apprentices to work at the bakery.

 Ceri says: ‘All the burnt finger tips, early starts and sleepless nights simply wouldn’t be comprehendible if I didn’t really love it.’

-Sophie Smith is one half of Hard Lines (which until recently was known as Outpost), a coffee shop and record store that’s just opened a second site at Cardiff Market.
+Sophie Smith is one half of Hard Lines, a coffee shop and record store that’s beloved by local Cardiff dwellers.
 Sophie and business partner Matt Jones first set up in 2016 and Cardiff’s caffeine addicts are big fans.

 In fact, Hard Lines got a mention in a MixMag feature about the world’s best record run by women.
-Now, that’s music to our years.
+Now, that’s music to our ears.